PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 ```
 sudo docker run -it byhuang/ilang:posh-demo
 ```
-If you see a command line prompt starting with `(ilang-env)`, it means you have successfully downloaded and started the docker image.
+If you see a command line prompt starting with `(ilang-env)`, you have successfully downloaded and started the demo docker image.
-Now please proceed to the next section.